Requirements

 Use Continuous Colour

-The Use Continuous Colour option smooths the color gradient between color stops.
+The Use Continuous Colour option smooths the colour gradient between colour stops.

 Use Discrete Colours